hanabi/hanabi.github.io/Reference.md

 ### The Weak Prompt

 * If a teammate performs a *Prompt* on you, and you have multiple cards in your hand that match the connecting card, normally you would be promised that the left-most (newest) is playable.
-* However, if the card that initiated the prompt was ON CHOP when it was touched AND it was in danger of being discarded, the left-most rule no longer applies, since your teammate had to take drastic measures to prevent the discard of that card.
+* However, if the card that initiated the prompt was **on chop** when it was touched **and** it was in danger of being discarded, the left-most rule no longer applies, since your teammate had to take drastic measures to prevent the discard of that card.
 * So instead, you are promised that you have the connecting card somewhere in your hand, but it could be any of the cards, and not strictly the left-most.

 ### The Wrong Prompt (Mistake)